Ducks vs. Capitals Prediction & Picks - November 30

 Ducks vs. Capitals Predictions for Thursday

-Our computer projection model for this matchup expects a final score of Ducks 3, Capitals 2.
+Our computer projections model for this game expects a final score of Ducks 3, Capitals 2.

 Sportsbook Promo Codes